hashicorp/terraform-provider-google/website/docs/r/alloydb_cluster.html.markdown

   Annotations to allow client tools to store small amount of arbitrary data.
 This is distinct from labels. https://google.aip.dev/128
   An object containing a list of "key": value pairs.
 Example: { "name": "wrench", "mass": "1.3kg", "count": "3" }.

+  **Note**: This field is non-authoritative, and will only manage the annotations present in your configuration.
+  Please refer to the field `effective_annotations` for all of the annotations present on the resource.

 * `initial_user` -
   (Optional)
   Initial user to setup during cluster creation.